 The Mongoose Impasse is assembled with disc brakes which are always a tricky choice when it comes to cheaper bike models, but reviews suggest that they are fairly decent and reliable.

-The Diamondback Overdrive is an absolute number one in every ranking comparing best mountain bikes under $500, and for a good reason.
-Its components are not high-end, but devinitely above average comparing with what most inexpensive bike models are equipped: Shimano Altus derailleurs (8 speeds), SR Suntour suspension fork (100mm of travel) and SL-7 Diamondback Double Wall Rims.
+The Diamondback Overdrive is an absolute number one in every ranking comparing best mountain bikes under $500 and for a good reason.
+Its components are not high-end, but definitely above average comparing with what most inexpensive bike models are equipped: Shimano Altus derailleurs (8 speeds), SR Suntour suspension fork (100mm of travel) and SL-7 Diamondback Double Wall Rims.

 In our article about best mountain bikes under $300 we emphasized that models dedicated for men were usually equipped with much better components, but it’s enough to add just 200$ to have an entirely different situation.
 The Diamondback Lux Women’s Mountain Bike is one of the best models in our ranking, both when it comes to its beautiful design and high quality components.

 Its 27.5 inch wheels and shock absorbing SR Suntour front suspension fork with 80mm of travel allows to have a comfortable ride in all sorts of terrain.
 The Diamondback Lux is extremely light and easy to fit, thanks to the 6061-T6 aluminium alloy frame manufactured in three sizes: 15 inch, 17 inch and 19 inch.

 That bike has some other impressive features in likes of the Shimano 8-speed drivetrain and powerful disc brakes, what make it a perfect choice for entry level and slightly more experienced female riders.

 If you’re interested in reading about other inexpensive mountain bike models dedicated for women, you should check the Schwinn Women’s High Timber described in our article “top mountain bikes under 300″.